String topology of finite groups of Lie type: Z l --root data and untwisting of finite groups of Lie type

 as the zigzag $G \to \rho G \xleftarrow{\homot} G^{hK}$ induces a splitting of the long exact homotopy sequence of the fibration $G^{hK} \to G \to G/G^{hK}$.

 It remains to deduce the `in particular' part.
 It is now clear that $BG^{hK}$ is an $\ell$--compact group, as it is $\ell$--complete and the splitting \eqref{eq:ghksplitting} implies that its loop space has finite mod $\ell$ cohomology.
-From \eqref{eq:ghksplitting}, it is also clear that $BG^{hK}$ has at least the connectivity of $BG$, and that $G^{hK}$ has torsion free $\Z_\ell$--cohomology if $G$ has.
-The parenthetical statement that $G$ has torsion free $\Z_\ell$--cohomology if and only if $H^*(BG;\F_\ell)$ is a polynomial ring on even degree generators is classical; see e.g.~\cite[Thm.~12.1]{AGMV08}. \end{proof} \begin{rem} A companion result for fixed points of $\ell$--group actions is given in \cite[Lem.~5.9]{DW94}. \end{rem}
+From \eqref{eq:ghksplitting}, it is also clear that $BG^{hK}$ has at least the connectivity of $BG$, that $BG^{hK}$ is semisimple if $BG$ is, and that $G^{hK}$ has torsion free $\Z_\ell$--cohomology if $G$ has.
+The parenthetical statement that $G$ has torsion free $\Z_\ell$--cohomology if and only if $H^*(BG;\F_\ell)$ is a polynomial ring on even degree generators is classical and recorded in Theorem~\ref{thm:poly-cohom}\eqref{poly-torsion-free}. \end{proof} \begin{rem} A companion result for fixed points of $\ell$--group actions is given in \cite[Lem.~5.9]{DW94}. \end{rem}

-\begin{rem}[Rational cohomology of $BG$] As a preparation for the next proof, we recall some standard facts from \cite{DW94} about the rational cohomology of $\ell$--compact groups.
-First, by \cite[5.11 and Thm.~9.7]{DW94}, there exist isomorphisms

-where the top horizontal map is induced by the map $BT\to BG$.
-Here $r$ is the rank of $BG$ and $|x_i| = 2d_i$ for some $d_i > 0$; the integers $d_i$ are the degrees of the reflection group $(W,L)$.
-(We warn the reader that the choice of generators $x_i$ is not canonical.)
-Second, the rationalization $BG_\Q$ of $BG$ splits as a product